firebase/firebaseui-web/README.md

 currently results in an error being thrown upon Firebase Auth initialization.
 Therefore, when following the snippets above, FirebaseUI will never get initialized and no UI will be displayed.

-### Web Single Page Applications are not fully supported
+### Tips for Single Page apps (`UI Widget is already rendered on the page` error)

-When re-rendering the FirebaseUI Auth widget (for instance after signing in a user, signing her out and trying to sign her in again), it will fail with an `Uncaught Error: UI Widget is already initialized on the page.
-Only one widget instance can be initialized per page.` error.
-We recommend using the widget in a popup window or redirecting to it while we work on a fix for this issue.
+When re-rendering the FirebaseUI Auth widget (for instance after signing in a user, signing her out and trying to sign her in again), it will fail with an `Uncaught Error: UI Widget is already rendered on the page.
+Only one widget instance can be rendered per page.
+Reset the previous instance before rendering a new one.` error.
+You can use the `reset()` method when removing the widget to make sure you can draw it again.

+## Release Notes

+### 0.5

+- FirebaseUI now supports Single Page Application: a `reset` method was added to allow to dispose of the widget.
+When the user leaves a page where the FirebaseUI widget was rendered (for instance in a `componentWillUnmount` in a React component), call the `reset` method of the `firebaseui.auth.AuthUI` instance you created.
+Also, call the `reset` method before rendering again the widget if any has already been rendered on the page.
+Please refer to the demo for guidance on how to use FirebaseUI in a Single Page Application context.